TechNejad/AI-awareness-perception-youth/README.md

 ## Files
 - `AI_Perception_Colab.ipynb`: Google Colab notebook with full code and visualizations
 - `Final_Report.pdf`: Detailed write-up of our process, analysis, and findings
-- `Presentation.pdf`: Summary slides used in our project presentation
+- `Final_Presentation.pdf`: Summary slides used in our project presentation

 ## Insights
 - Students are mostly curious and optimistic about AI